Skip to content

 • connection to self

 There is an intersection between family functioning and the provision of physical and emotional care to an individual living with dementia.
-This will be unique to each individual, family, or circle of friends.
+This will be unique to each individual, family or circle of friends.

-Within the realm of personal relationships as someone comes to terms with a rare or young onset dementia diagnosis, it is usual that support may be needed along the way.
+Within the realm of personal relationships as someone comes to terms with a rare dementia diagnosis, it is usual that support may be needed along the way.
 We know that support strategies oriented to different transition points along the progression of the disease may be an important factor in helping relationships between people.
 This might mean increased social, emotional, physical or practical support at key points of change.

-Who to tell, how to tell
+Who to Tell, How to Tell

 (Young Dementia Network in UK)